0.6 C

 Going back to our surprise party example, let’s formulate a default rule: “If Sarah loves chocolate cake, then usually she would want a chocolate cake at her party.”
 This rule captures our assumption and allows us to draw an inference.
 However, it’s important to note the word “usually” in the rule, which implies that there may be exceptions.

-See also Driving Efficiency: Exploring the Impact of Artificial Intelligence on Transportation
+See also Exploring the Power of Heuristic Approaches in Artificial Intelligence

 ## Handling Exceptions with Default Logic